sophon-crypto/fairstaking1kv/README.md

 ##### yaohsin (Riot Id)：
          yaohsin has an doctor deggree of applied mathematics and Master of computer engineering ksm.
 He has long-term IT-development and IT-management expierence for more than 10 years.
 He has experice of Substrate-based blockchain technology and he is also personal Kusama validator operator.
 ##### tanis_37 (Riot Id)：
-         tanis_37 has an doctor deggree of applied mathematics and Master of computer engineering ksm.
-He has long-term IT-development and IT-management expierence for more than 10 years.
-He has experice of Substrate-based blockchain technology and he is also personal Kusama validator operator.
+         tanis_37 has a Master degree of computer science.
+He is a proficient software developer on industrial network management systems.
+He is also a personal Kusama validator operator.

 ### 8.2 优势